-- Wood chips for smoking the pastrami in a BBQ grill -- about 4 cups.
+- Wood chips for smoking the pastrami on a BBQ grill -- about 4 cups.

 Directions for Cooking Pastrami

-After the brisket is cured for a week, remove from refrigerator and rinse off the meat.
+After the brisket is cured for a week, remove it from the refrigerator and rinse off the meat.
 And if you are using an already Corned Beef just remove it from the package.

 When finished boiling, remove the meat and set it to drain.
-Make the dry rub to coat the meat for smoking.
+Make a dry rub to coat the meat for smoking.
 Mix the pepper and coriander and coat all sides of the brisket.

 Now time to smoke it.
 There are several ways, you mainly need an outdoor grill with a cover.
 I have a 2 burner gas grill.
 The object is to smoke the meat with indirect heat.
 That is, place the meat as far away from the flame as possible.
 The meat is already cooked, so you just want to smoke it at this stage.
 If you have a simple outdoor charcoal BBQ grill then build a fire way off to one side.

-In the hour of smoking I had to replace the blackened wood chips a couple of times.
+During the hour of smoking, I had to replace the blackened wood chips a couple of times.
 The meat will still heat up and brown, even away from the heat.
-If you are using a coal burning grill your smoking time may be shorter, as they often burn hotter than a more controllable gas grill (about half an hour of smoking?)
+If you are using a coal-burning grill your smoking time may be shorter, as they often burn hotter than a more controllable gas grill (about half an hour of smoking?)
 The length of time it takes for the wood chips to stop smoking is all the time you really need.

 After the pastrami is smoked, place it on a cutting board, slice across the grain, and make a big fat pastrami sandwich, your way!